vuldb/cyber_threat_intelligence/Rocke/README.md

 * US
 * PL
-* CN
+* RU
 * ...

-There are 4 more country items available.
+There are 5 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise